cypress-io/cypress-documentation/content/api/commands/intercept.md

 `routeMatcher` is an object used to match the incoming HTTP requests with this intercepted route.

 All properties are optional but all those that are set must match for the request to be intercepted.
-And if a `string` is passed to any property, it will be glob-matched against the request using [`Cypress.minimatch`](/api/utilities/minimatch).
+If a `string` is passed to any property, it will be glob-matched against the request using [`Cypress.minimatch`](/api/utilities/minimatch).

 | Option     | Description                                                                                     |
 | ---------- | ----------------------------------------------------------------------------------------------- |